Walk, cycle or scoot

 If your child is car-sharing with someone outside of their support bubble or family, they should share with the same people each time, open the windows for ventilation and wear a face covering if they are over 11 years old and are not exempt.
 Also try and ensure some seats are free to social distance.

-If your are driving to school we would recommend parking a 5 minute walk away to help keep the school entrance clear of traffic.
+If your are driving to school we would recommend parking a 10 minute walk away (park and stride) to help keep the school entrance clear of traffic.

 School travel - eligible pupils